 At their July 22, 2009 Tri-Annual Meeting, our Unitholders approved the adoption of our 2009 Restricted Unit Plan ("RUP") effective August 1, 2009.
 Upon adoption, this plan authorized the issuance of 1,200,000 Common Units to our named executive officers, managers, other employees and to the members of our Board of Supervisors.
 On May 13, 2015, following approval by our Unitholders at their 2015 Tri-Annual Meeting, we adopted an amendment to this plan which increased the number of Common Units authorized for issuance under this plan by 1,200,000 for a total of 2,400,000.
-At the conclusion of fiscal 2018, there remained 445,804 restricted units available under the RUP for future awards.
+At the conclusion of fiscal 2018, there remained 445,804 restricted units available under the RUP for future awards, all of which were awarded by the Committee at their meeting on November 13, 2018.

-Because the RUP will terminate, by its terms, on July 31, 2019, at their May 15, 2018 Tri-Annual Meeting, our Unitholders approved the adoption of our 2018 Restricted Unit Plan ("RUP-2").
+Because the RUP was scheduled to terminate, by its terms, on July 31, 2019, at their May 15, 2018 Tri-Annual Meeting, our Unitholders approved the adoption of our 2018 Restricted Unit Plan ("RUP-2").
 Upon adoption, this plan authorized the issuance of 1,800,000 Common Units to our named executive officers, managers, other employees and to members of our Board of Supervisors.
-The provisions of the RUP-2 are substantially identical to the provisions of the RUP with two notable exceptions: First, for those individuals who meet the retirement-eligible criteria of the retirement provisions of the RUP-2, unvested awards must be held for more than twelve months in order for the retirement provisions of the plan document to apply to such award.
-This differs from the retirement provisions of the RUP that require a holding period of more than six months for such awards.
-Second, unlike the RUP, the provisions of the RUP-2 place a limit of five percent (5%) of the number of units then authorized for issuance under the plan on the number of restricted units that may (a) be awarded with a vesting schedule other than the standard vesting schedule described below, and (b) subject to certain limited exceptions, have their vesting accelerated to a date prior to the twelve month anniversary of the effective date of their grant.
-During fiscal 2018, no awards under the RUP-2 were granted.
+The provisions of the RUP-2 are substantially identical to the provisions of the RUP-2, unvested awards must be held for more than twelve months in order for the retirement provisions of the plan document to apply to such award.
+This differs from the retirement provisions of the RUP-2 place a limit of five percent (5%) of the number of units then authorized for issuance under the plan on the number of restricted units that may (a) be awarded with a vesting schedule other than the standard vesting schedule described below, and (b) subject to certain limited exceptions, have their vesting accelerated to a date prior to the twelve month anniversary of the effective date of their grant.
+When the Committee authorizes an award of restricted units, the unvested units underlying an award do not provide the grantee with voting rights and do not receive distributions or accrue rights to distributions during the vesting period.